Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

 #### Science flash cards

+1. navigation bar with links to different webpages, such as "Home" and "Contact Us," so that I can easily navigate between different sections of the website.
-1. Instructions: Clear guidance on how to play and interact with the flashcards.
+2. clear instructions that provide me with clear guidance on how to play and interact with the flashcards, so that I can understand the rules and instructions of the game.
-2. Sets of Questions: Flashcards displaying scientific terms and definitions.
-3. Check Answers Button: Allows users to verify their answers.
-4. Hint: Provides additional assistance or clues.
-5. Navigation Buttons: Enable users to move between sets of questions.
-6. Tally Table: Tracks user's performance with correct and incorrect answers.
+3. sets of questions presented as flashcards, where each flashcard displays scientific terms and their corresponding definitions, so that I can learn and reinforce my knowledge in science.
+4. "Check Answers" button that allows me to verify my answers for each flashcard, so that I can evaluate my understanding and accuracy.
+5. "Hint" feature that provides additional assistance or clues for each flashcard, so that I can get help when I am unsure of the correct answer.
+6. navigation buttons, such as "Previous" and "Next," that enable me to move between different sets of questions or flashcards, so that I can easily navigate and explore the content.
+7. tally table that tracks and displays my performance, showing the number of correct and incorrect answers, so that I can monitor my progress and identify areas for improvement.

 # science flash card
 ![wireframes-home](assets/css/docs/features/wireframes/main_page_wireframe.JPG)